Purdue-CSUSB/purdueusb.com/_wiki/searching-our-wiki.md

 Wildcards let you match any text and are represented by asterisks (\*).
 For example, `C* S*` matches words starting with *C* or *S*.
 Together they match phrases like *Computer Science* or *Canadian Studies*, among other things.

 ### Fields
 Fields relate to meta-information about our articles, such as the date or author.
 You can use them to search only titles, for example, instead of searching the entire wiki.
+Search for this article with `title:optimize`.

 Available fields: `title`, `description`, `content`, `author`, `category`, and `date`.